Skip to content

 COLD LAKE - On Sept.
 10, City of Cold Lake council revisited the elevator maintenance issue at Points West Living, which had reportedly left residents without elevator access for two weeks.

 First raised during the Aug.
-28 regular council meeting, council discussed the response received from Points West Living, which confirmed that despite the inconvenience, the facility was operating in compliance with all regulatory requirements.
+28 regular council meeting, council discussed the response received from Points West Living on Sept.
+10, which confirmed that despite the inconvenience, the facility was operating in compliance with all regulatory requirements.

 Council wrote to Points West Living and Bonnyville-Cold Lake-St. Paul MLA Scott Cyr, expressing concerns and seeking solutions.

-Despite complying with regulations, Points West Living expressed a willingness to improve accessibility by considering the installation of a stair lift.
-However, this project would require additional funding, potentially through community fundraising or government grants, Nagoya added.
+Along with complying with regulations, Points West Living expressed a willingness to improve accessibility by considering the installation of a stair lift.
+However, this project would require additional funding, potentially through community fundraising or government grants, Nagoya said.

-Council members then debated whether to get involved or wait for the MLA’s response.
+Council members then debated whether to get involved further.

 Coun.
 Chris Vining expressed his satisfaction with the information provided, stating, “I’d just be happy to accept it as information from Connecting Care.
 I don’t know if there’s much more, but we’ve clarified where they’re at...
 I’m not sure if we need to continue now on this one or not.”